 The curriculum for both the M.A. and M.S. begins with four core courses that include: Sport Marketing and Promotion, Sport Law, Financial Principles in Sport, and Sport Administration.
 These core courses are designed to provide the essential foundation for viewing the complex world of sport through an administrative lens.
-Beyond the core courses, students will earn 12 hours in electives focused on areas of interest.
-There are a variety of potential electives, but some of the more popular options include Facility and Event Management, Ethics and Philosophy of Sport, Intercollegiate Athletics Policy, and Sport on Film.
+Beyond the core courses, students will earn 9-12 hours in electives focused on areas of interest.
+There are a variety of potential electives, but some of the more popular options include Facility and Event Management, Ethics and Philosophy of Sport, and Intercollegiate Athletics Policy.
 The final component involves the research/applied requirements.
 For the M.S., students will complete courses in research methods and statistics before engaging in their thesis research.
-The M.A. requires one course in research methods, as well as a 9-credit hour internship or a 3-credit hour research project.
+The M.A. requires one course in research methods, as well as a 6-credit hour internship or a 3-credit hour research project.

 In addition to the comprehensive curriculum, sport administration graduate students engage in a variety of valuable and immersive learning experiences.
 Many students are granted graduate assistantships through the School of Physical Education, Sport, and Exercise Science, the Department of Intercollegiate Athletics, or the Recreation Services Department.
 These assistantships allow students to gain practical, real-world experience while pursuing their degrees.
 Students can also gain research experience by working directly with faculty members on an assortment of research endeavors.
 It is not uncommon to have our students as co-authors on a variety of sport research articles.
 Furthermore, serving as mentors to the undergraduate students in the Sport Administration Association, especially during Division I athletic events, has been a valuable source of experiential learning.
 When these opportunities are combined with Ball State's prime location between Indianapolis and Ft.
 Wayne, as well as a record of first-rate internship placement, Ball State’s graduate program in Sport Administration offers a premium graduate experience.